LogoHistorical Figure MBTI

 Ti — auxiliary

-If Ne supplied the ammunition, auxiliary introverted thinking showed Voltaire how to aim.
-Ti is not interested in whether an idea is socially acceptable or emotionally comforting; it is interested in whether it is internally consistent.
-The ENTP's Ti works as a quality-control mechanism on Ne's proliferations, stripping away rhetoric to expose contradictions.
-In Voltaire's hands, this became the defining polemical method of the French Enlightenment: find the logical structure of an opponent's position, locate the point at which it collapses, and illuminate that collapse with sufficient theatrical vividness that no reader can unsee it.
+If Ne supplied the ammunition, auxiliary Ti showed Voltaire how to aim.
+It is not interested in whether an idea is socially acceptable; it wants to know whether it is internally consistent.
+The ENTP's Ti is a quality-control mechanism on Ne's proliferations, stripping rhetoric to expose contradictions.
+In Voltaire's hands this became the defining polemical method of the French Enlightenment: find the logical structure of an opponent's position, locate where it collapses, and illuminate that collapse with enough theatrical vividness that no reader can unsee it.

 Fe